cloudfoundry-community/nginx-buildpack/Readme.md

-#A buildpack and vulcan builder for Nginx on Heroku.
+#A buildpack and vulcan builder for Nginx.

 ## Building binaries

 ```
 cd <buildpack-dir>
-support/heroku-buildpack download
-support/heroku-buildpack build
-support/heroku-buildpack setup
+support/heroku-buildpack run
 ```

 * `download` - *pulls the sources from Nginx and PCRE.*
 * `cleanup` - *cleans up both builds and sources.*
 * `build` - *initiates a vulcan build on Heroku.*
+* `run` - *Runs everything in one clean shot for you.*
 * `setup` - *removes html and copies conf and logs to builds/nginx.*

 *The equivs exist inside of `rake` too which will invoke `support/heroku-buildpack`.*<br>